High performance compute VM sizes

-Azure H-series virtual machines are the next generation high performance computing VMs aimed at high end computational needs, like molecular modeling, and computational fluid dynamics.
-These 8 and 16 core VMs are built on the Intel Haswell E5-2667 V3 processor technology featuring DDR4 memory and local SSD based storage.
+Azure H-series virtual machines are the latest in high performance computing VMs aimed at handling workloads like batch processing, analytics, molecular modeling, and fluid dynamics.
+These 8 and 16 vCPU VMs are built on the Intel Haswell E5-2667 V3 processor technology featuring DDR4 memory and SSD-based temporary storage.

 In addition to the substantial CPU power, the H-series offers diverse options for low latency RDMA networking using FDR InfiniBand and several memory configurations to support memory intensive computational requirements.

 Premium Storage: Not Supported

 |Size||vCPU||Memory: GiB||Temp storage (SSD) GiB||Max data disks||Max disk throughput: IOPS||Max NICs|